Choose the right nursing school: 8 factors to consider before picking a program

 An important resource to consider is what, if any, type of career placement or job connections your school has.
 Some schools have close relationships with local hospitals and medical centers to help students line up jobs after they graduate.
 Other schools might get exclusive job listings that only program graduates can apply for.

-While tuition shouldn’t be the #1 deciding factor in the program you choose, the cost of nursing education is undoubtedly on students’ minds.
-What you might pay can vary widely based on the kind of program, the type of institution, the location of the school, and more.
+While tuition shouldn’t be the No. 1 deciding factor in the program you choose, the cost of nursing education is undoubtedly on students’ minds.
+What you might pay can vary widely based on the kind of program, the type of institution, the location of the school and more.

 Student loan forgiveness